-- 4. If I'm selling for more than one carrier, can I use CMS's Model SOA or another CMS compliant generic SOA form for all carriers?
-Yes. - 5.
+- 3. Can an SOA be collected at an Educational Event for a future appointment?
+No, you may no longer make SOAs available or collect SOAs at educational events.
+Additionally, you may no longer set up future marketing appointments at educational events. - 4.
+If I'm selling for more than one carrier, can I use CMS's Model SOA or another CMS compliant generic SOA form for all carriers? - 5.
 Can I market non-health care related products (such as Annuities or Life Ins) at an appointment?